shayaansultan/tp/docs/UserGuide.md

 ## Glossary

 ### CLI (Command Line Interface)

 A type of user interface that allows users to interact with a computer program or operating system by typing commands into a console or terminal.
 CLI is known for its efficiency in performing tasks, enabling users to execute complex commands through concise textual input.

 ### GUI (Graphical User Interface)

 A user interface that allows users to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.
 GUIs are typically considered user-friendly, especially for navigating complex software or managing multiple tasks simultaneously, as they provide a visual representation of the system’s operations.

+### Unique Identifier (UID)

+UID is a unique identifier assigned to each contact in ContactSwift, enabling precise and efficient management of contact details.
+Such identifiers serve to differentiate contacts and facilitate actions like editing, deleting, or adding tasks for specific contacts.
+UIDs are essential for managing large datasets and ensuring accurate contact management.

 ---